 The following Public Law guidance note provides comprehensive and up to date legal information covering:

 Retained EU law is a concept introduced by the European Union (Withdrawal) Act 2018 (EU(W)A 2018) in preparation for Brexit, creating a brand new category of domestic law.
-It is the collective term given to the body of EU-derived laws the UK plans to preserve and convert into domestic law on the day the UK leaves the EU (exit day).
+It is the collective term given to the body of EU-derived laws the UK plans to preserve and convert into domestic law at the end of the post-Brexit transition period (IP completion day).

 For background reading, see: Retained EU law―a practical guide and What is retained EU law?